Robinson04/StructNoSQL_docs/docs/basics/__removing_deleting_fields.md

 ---
 id: removing_deleting_fields
+slug: /basics/removing_deleting_fields
 title: Removing & deleting fields
-sidebar_label: Removing & deleting fields
-slug: /basics/removing_deleting_fields
 ---

 The following operations can be performed only by selecting records with their primary key values.